Wake Tech & Wake County Public Schools

 There are unique benefits to being a WECHS student:

-- All classes are located on the Wake Tech Health Science campus adjacent to WakeMed Raleigh Campus.
+- Classes are located on the Wake Tech Health Science campus adjacent to WakeMed Raleigh Campus as well as on Wake Tech's Northern Campus.

 - The school accepts a very limited number of students (no more than 100 in August 2006).
 With a maximum of 400 students in the entire school at any given time, the WECHS promises to provide the most personal environment possible.